edubart/nelua-lang/docs/pages/overview.md

 print(str1, str2, str3) -- outputs: "" "string one" "string two"
 ```

-Like in lua strings are immutable, this make the semantics similar to lua and
+Like in Lua, strings are immutable, this make the semantics similar to Lua.
-allows the compiler to use reference counting instead of garbage collector
-for managing strings memory.
-If the programmer wants
-a mutable string he can always implement his own string object.
+If the programmer wants a mutable string he can always implement his own string class.

 The major difference of `stringview` and `string` is that `stringview` doesn't
 manage the string memory, i.e. it doesn't allocates or free strings.
 The `string` type is usually allocated at runtime and it frees the string memory
 once it reference count reaches 0.
+When the garbage collector is disabled
-The `stringview` uses weak references, thus
+the `stringview` uses weak references, thus
-any `stringview` pointing to a `string` is invalidated once the `string` is freed.
+any `stringview` pointing to a `string` is invalidated once the related `string` is freed.
 Both types can be converted from one to another.

 ### Array